Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 - Brochure headline example: The complete guide to selling your luxury home with less stress and stronger terms.

 Calls to action should match the space you have.
 Postcards work best with one clear next step such as a scan or short link.
 Letters support a short paragraph that invites a reply, text, or call.
-Brochures can close with a clear, confident invitation that ties every page back to a single outcome.
+Brochures can close with a confident invitation that ties every page back to one outcome.

-Run a ninety day starter plan that sends one postcard each month to a tight farm and one personal letter to your top fifty contacts.
-Keep spend around a few hundred dollars per month by using simple designs and clear offers.
+Run a ninety-day starter plan that sends one postcard each month to a tight farm and one personal letter to your top fifty contacts.
+Keep spend around a few hundred dollars per month by using simple designs, clean lists, and clear offers.
 The goal is proof of life for your direct mail system, not perfection.

-Run a balanced plan that covers a larger farm with postcards, quarterly letters to past clients, and one brochure drop to a high value list.
-Spend moves into the low four figure range with a heavier focus on design, copy, and managed services like Direct Mail for Real Estate Agents.
+Run a balanced plan that covers a larger farm with postcards, quarterly letters to past clients, and one brochure drop to a high-value list.
+Spend moves into the low four-figure range with a heavier focus on design, copy, and managed support like Direct Mail for Real Estate Agents.
 The goal is consistent visibility with enough depth to invite serious conversations.

 | Budget tier | Core focus | Monthly spend | Execution guidance |